cwchilvers/UCI-TCBC-05/README.md

 * [jQuery](https://jquery.com/)

 ## Usage
-To use this web application, either access the web app [here](https://example.com) or clone the repository locally and open the `index.html` file in your browser.
-To save events, enter the event in the text area for the corresponding hour and click the save button.

-## Deployment
 The deployed version can be accessed at [uci-tcbc-05.cwchilvers.io](https://uci-tcbc-05.cwchilvers.io).

+## Installation
+Clone the repository locally and open the `index.html` file in your browser.

 ## Credits
 * [Original Starter Code](https://github.com/coding-boot-camp/crispy-octo-meme.git)